Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

 \subsection{Models}

-In this subsection, we generally divide the output into two typical categories: none-embedding outputs and embedding outputs.
-The former refers to task-specific output, such as node similarity \cite{Jeh2002Simrankff}, node correspondences\cite{Koutra2013Big}, and local and global consistency \cite{Zhang2015Cosnet}, while the latter includes representations of nodes, edges, graphs, and the hybrid of these.
+In this subsection, we categorize the output into two principal classes: non-embedding methods and embedding-based methods.
+The former pertains to task-specific output, exemplified by node similarity \cite{Jeh2002Simrankff}, node correspondences \cite{Koutra2013Big}, and local and global consistency \cite{Zhang2015Cosnet}.
+The latter encompasses representations of nodes, edges, graphs, and their hybrids, which can be employed for various downstream tasks.